 Inside Florida's Booming Tiny House Movement

 Arriving in the Sunshine State last month, Christian's first observation was "it's not too bad."
-He was referring the infamous Florida humidity & heat, and believe me, he is not a fan, much prefers snowy slopes to the steamy coast.
+He was referring the infamous Florida humidity and heat, and believe me; he is not a fan, Christian much prefers snowy slopes to the steamy coast.
 Surprisingly it was easy to persuade him to make a last minute trip with me down south.
 Two delightful reasons, 1. tiny house movement history in the making, and 2. the chance to hang out with our new favorite buddies, James Taylor of The Company Store on Wheels and Kai Rostcheck of I Love Tiny Houses.
-So naturally this led a tiny house party...
+So naturally, this led a tiny house party...

-First stop and primary reason for this trip, the town of Rockledge.
+Our first stop and the primary reason for this trip, the town of Rockledge.
 A little confession, we flew there.
-I know, I know where supposed to be traveling the country with our tiny house on wheels in tow.
-Well sometimes you just have to make an exception, especially when you have the opportunity to witness & capture real-time history making.
-This small, forward thinking town just passed some of the most progressive zoning ordinances in the entire US of A. Both tiny houses on wheels & foundation are legal inside the city limits within two zoning districts, including pocket neighborhoods.
-They are not just allowed in Rockledge, they are downright welcomed & encouraged.
+I know, I know we are supposed to be traveling the country with our tiny house on wheels in tow.
+Well, sometimes we just have to make an exception, especially when you have the opportunity to witness and capture real-time history making.
+This small, forward-thinking town just passed some of the most progressive zoning ordinances in the entire US of A. Both tiny houses on wheels & foundation are legal inside the city limits within two zoning districts, including pocket neighborhoods.
+They are not just allowed in Rockledge; they are downright welcomed and encouraged.

-With the city manager's encouragement & local tiny house advocates enthusiasm to build a TH community, as we speak, they are actively working with a couple of potential developers to create Rockledge's first TH pocket neighborhood.
+With the city manager's encouragement and local tiny house advocates enthusiasm to build a TH community, as we speak, they are actively working with a couple of potential developers to create Rockledge's first TH pocket neighborhood.
 This incredible showcase of citizen/city official collaboration was all kick-started by the efforts of one lady, one determined lady who knew nothing about zoning, René Hardee, the Florida state chapter leader of the American Tiny House Association.
-More on this historic happening to come in an upcoming blog, A Tale of Zoning Happily Ever After, coming to the Tiny House Blog very soon, by little ol' me.
+More on this historic happening to come in my recent Tiny House Blog post, A Tale of Zoning Happily Ever After.

-A recent encounter with perspective client, a leader of a hard working family down on their luck, touched Bret.
+A recent encounter with a prospective client, a leader of a hard-working family down on their luck, touched Bret.
 Despite the family's best efforts, both mom and older son working jobs to support the family, they could not afford a decent home.
-In fact, they were currently staying in a hotel.
-Unfortunately, Cornerstone does not offer financing as of yet and Bret couldn't immediately help them.
+They were currently staying in a hotel.
+Unfortunately, Cornerstone does not offer financing as of yet, and Bret couldn't immediately help them.
 Bret recalled, his voice rich with emotion, that in an instant, out of frustration and a rush of love for this family, he became more than a businessman looking to make a buck.
-He knew he had to help them and others like them reach their potential by providing quality tiny homes, offering stability & chance to get back on their feet.
+He knew he had to help them and others like them reach their potential by providing quality tiny homes, offering stability and chance to get back on their feet.

-Our final Florida stop, Orlando Lakefront, a Tiny Home & RV Community.
+Our final Florida stop: Orlando Lakefront, a Tiny Home & RV Community.
 Cue heart fluttering.
 It's a growing grassroots community situated in a revitalized 1950's RV park, featuring a beautiful little lake & bird sanctuary.
-It's one of the first RV parks in the nation to transition to a "TH Park".
-The heart beat of this lush tiny community, is James Taylor (not that one), the host with the most.
-He's a charismatic TH community advocate always looking for opportunities to help others pursue their tiny house dreams & build vibrant TH communities.
+It's one of the first RV parks in the nation to transition to a "TH Park."
+The heartbeat of this lush tiny community, is James Taylor (not that one), the host with the most.
+He's a charismatic TH community advocate always looking for opportunities to help others pursue their tiny house dreams and build vibrant TH communities.
 James has been living in his adorable tiny home at Lakefront for less than a year.
-During that short time, he has actively worked to grow the tiny house presence from 2 tiny houses to 10!
+During that short time, he has actively worked to grow the tiny house presence from two tiny houses to ten!
 If you have ever had the chance to meet him, this is no surprise at all.
-James is motivated, funny & all-around wonderful guy.
-Also he has the best laugh-- super contagious.
-James (check out his blog, The Company Store on Wheels) put this fledgling TH community on the map, and tiny housers & tiny house curious have flocked like flies, flies who love the heat, to learn more & consider moving in.
+James is a motivated, funny and all-around wonderful guy.
+Also, he has the best laugh-- super contagious.
+James (check out his blog, The Company Store on Wheels) put this fledgling TH community on the map, and tiny housers and tiny house curious have flocked like flies, flies who love the heat, to learn more and consider moving in.
 Adam Money, the owner of Orlando Lakefront, seeks to create both an aesthetically pleasing and warm, friendly community environment for all residents.
-He's in no rush to show traditional RVers the door, as many have been long time residents in good standing.
+He's in no rush to show traditional RVers the door, as many have been longtime residents in good standing.
 Adam sees a long term opportunity to transform his park, and he wants to do it on the up & up, no forced gentrification scenario here.

-During our whirlwind stay in Orlando Lakefront and in a tiny house no less (thank you James for being our gracious tiny bnb host!), we were immediately embraced by the tiny house residents we met.
+During our whirlwind stay in Orlando Lakefront and in a tiny house no less (thank you, James, for being our gracious tiny bnb host!), we were immediately embraced by the tiny house residents we met.
 We shared stories of tiny living and our hobbies, laughed until our cheeks hurt.
 The sense of home we felt was unmistakable.
-We were being ourselves not hindered by insecurities, filled with a comforting sense of belonging.
+We were ourselves not hindered by insecurities, filled with a comforting sense of belonging.